shosukenoma/sho-noma-v2/README.md

 This portfolio website project includes the following features:
 - Displays cards of github repositories using GitHub's REST API.

+## TODO
+Upcoming updates:
+- Display basic info on each project when clicked, before opening the project website.
+- Implement responsive design
+- Add animation on click-able links.

 ## Acknowledgements
 Here are some beautiful websites that inspired the design of this website:
 - https://www.seanhalpin.xyz/